 The LMS landscape is changing!
 There are more ways than ever to deliver online courses and learning experiences, and a growing range of alternatives to LMS.
 Questions around your audience, the resources available to you, and the data you need will all inform the choice you make.

-We’d love to show you how Learning Launchpad could transform learning management in your organization – contact us to book a demo.
+We’d love to show you how Elucidat could transform learning management in your organization – contact us to book a demo.